cloudentity/acp-helm-charts/charts/kube-acp-stack/README.md

 _See [helm upgrade](https://helm.sh/docs/helm/helm_upgrade/) for command documentation._

+### From 2.6.0 to 2.7.3

+Timescaledb helm chart is introduced as a dependency.
+With this, timescaledb will get installed and configured in addition to existing components.
+ACP is able to make connection with timescaledb with default or custom configuration.

 ### From 0.14.x, 0.15.3 to 0.16.3

 Dependency redis helm chart was replaced by redis-cluster helm chart.
 The old redis instances will be destroyed in favour of new redis-cluster.
 Data migration is not supported but could be done manually which is out of the scope of this chart.